Will Smith finally addresses Jada Pinkett Smith’s many claims about their marriage

 Will Smith has finally addressed Jada Pinkett Smith’s many claims about her partner and their marriage.

-The latest detail, shared in Matrix Revelations actor Pinkett Smith’s new memoir, is the fact she has been “separated” from Smith for seven years.
+The latest detail, shared in Matrix Revolutions actor Pinkett Smith’s new memoir, is the fact she has been “separated” from Smith for seven years.

 The actor revealed this while saying she was “shocked” that Smith had called her his “wife” while supporting her against a Chris Rock joke at the 2022 Oscars, which infamously ended with Smith hitting Rock in the face on-stage.